triton-inference-server/server/deploy/gcp/README.md

 and helm installed (see below for instructions on installing helm).
 Note the following requirements:

 * The helm chart deploys Prometheus and Grafana to collect and display Triton metrics.
-Your cluster must contain sufficient CPU resourses to support these services.
+Your cluster must contain sufficient CPU resources to support these services.
 At a minimum you will likely require 2 CPU nodes with machine type of n1-standard-2 or greater.

 * If you want Triton Server to use GPUs for inferencing, your cluster must be configured to contain the desired number of GPU nodes with